 Energy spectra.-The energy spectra of cosmic rays is $N(E) \propto E^{-2.5}$ or so.
-It turns out that a process called first-order Fermi acceleration typically produces a power-law spectrum like this in many circumstances.
+But we found earlier in the class that first-order Fermi acceleration typically produces a power-law spectrum like this in many circumstances.
 So this isn't an argument one way or the other.